BroadbandForum/usp-test/08-discovery.md

 ### Purpose

 The purpose of this test is to ensure the EUT correctly advertises the MTP it supports.
-This use case is exclusive to CoAP, so this test case only applies to CoAP based Endpoints.

 ### Functionality Tags

-Conditional Mandatory (supports discovery via mDNS, supports CoAP)
+Conditional Mandatory (supports discovery via mDNS)

 ### Test Setup

 1. Ensure the EUT has mDNS enabled.
 2. Ensure the Controller exists on the same network as the EUT.
-3. For STOMP connections, ensure the Agent has an active connection to a STOMP broker.

 ### Test Procedure